EricKim27/LightFS/README.md

 # LightFS
 This is my attempt to create a UNIX file system.
-It is still far from being completed.
+It is still far from being completed and working.

 The name is LightFS not because I made it very light, it's because I didn't considered that much and made this with a very light information about file systems.